 BYO wine, beer and spirits, $3 corkage per person

 135 Crown Street, Darlinghurst, Sydney 2010

-This is the place to go for rustic Italian pasta, matched with your hand-picked bottle of red wine to accompany it (of course).
+This is the place to go for rustic Italian pasta in Sydney, matched with your hand-picked bottle of red wine to accompany it (of course).
 The authentic food stays true to Italian cuisine at Il Baretto, meaning it’s simple and divinely delicious.
 Expect to see homemade gorgonzola gnocchi, pappardelle with duck ragu, polenta with spicy sausage and mushroom risotto.
 FYI, no bookings and cash only, folks.